astooke/gtimer/docs/source/pages/parallel.rst

 Parallel Applications
 =====================

-When using gtimer in the context of parallel computing, with multiple separate python processes, each one will operate its own, independent gtimer.
-Therefore it is necessary to communicate parallel timing data to the master timer.
+When using G-Timer in the context of parallel computing, with multiple separate python processes, each one will operate its own, independent G-Timer.
+Therefore it may be necessary to communicate parallel timing data to the master timer.

 Communicating Raw Times
 -----------------------